Fort Michilimackinac: Today

 In 1960 the fort grounds were designated a National Historic Landmark.
 The grounds were then restored, largely through archaeologically informed reconstruction, as a tourist attraction.
 As of 2024, the fort and grounds operate as part of Colonial Michilimackinac Historic State Park in Mackinaw City, a major component of the Mackinac State Historic Parks.
 Interpreters, both paid and volunteer, help bring the history to life with music, live demonstrations and reenactments, including musket and cannon firing demonstrations.
-This is considered one of the most extensively excavated early colonial French archaeological sites in the United States.
+The archaeological excavation at Colonial Michilimackinac is one of the longest running excavations in the United States, with excavations occurring every year since 1959.

 The state park grounds feature the foot of the Mackinac Bridge, the Old Mackinac Point Lighthouse, dating from 1892, a day-use park with a view of the Mackinac Bridge and Mackinac Island, and a visitor center with gift shop.